LT-IntroToAI-SY2324/a3-movie-chatbot-Ofigueroa8/a3_writeup.md

 ## Reflection Questions
-1. In your own words describe the `search_pa_list` function.
+1. In your own words describe the `search_pa_list` function. search_pa_list is a function that essentially takes two sentences and extracts the keywords in the sentence that was inputted by a user in order to output what was asked for.

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?
+I added the Barbie movie in the file.
+It was made in 2023.
+I added it because it was one of the first movies this year that I went to go watch and it's also the one where my mom actually came with my siblings, cousins, and I to go watch.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?